rutvym/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 ### 1. Top Paying Data Analyst Jobs:

-To identify the highest-paying roles, I filtered data anlayst positions by average yearly salary, adn location, focusing on remote jobs.
-This query highlights the high paying opportunity in the field.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly salary, and location, focusing on remote jobs.
+This query highlights the high-paying opportunity in the field.

 ```sql
 SELECT